Flixster801/Trivia-Game/README.md

 npm start
 ```

 This will start the backend server and display information about what is currenlty happening.
-Make sure to add the adress of the frontend server to the array on line 18 of ```server.js```.
+Make sure to add the address of the frontend server to the array on line 18 of ```server.js```.

 ### Client